KeremAR/DevOps-Cheat/CLOUD/AWS/Storage-tasks.md

     *   Navigated into the bucket and clicked on the **Management** tab.
     *   Under "Lifecycle rules", confirmed that a rule named `cmtr-zdv1y551-rule` exists and its status is **Enabled**.
     *   Clicked on the rule name to review its configuration.
 Verified that the actions correctly target **noncurrent versions** for transition to Standard-IA at 30 days and permanent deletion at 50 days.

+---

+## Task: Restore a Deleted File Using S3 Versioning

+*This task demonstrates a critical capability of S3 Versioning: recovering an object that was accidentally "deleted" by removing its delete marker.*

+### Step 1: Task Analysis & Strategy

+The objective is to restore a file named `accidentally_deleted_file.csv` in a version-enabled S3 bucket.
+Understanding how deletion works with versioning is key to this task.

+When you delete an object in a versioned bucket, S3 does not permanently remove the data.
+Instead, it places a special, zero-byte object called a **delete marker** at the top of the object's version stack.
+This marker becomes the "current" version, effectively hiding the actual file data from normal view.

+The strategy to restore the file is therefore not to "undelete" it, but simply to **delete the delete marker**.

+1.  **Navigate to the S3 Bucket:** Go to the specified bucket (`cmtr-zdv1y551-s3-rfuv-bucket-791277`).
+2.  **List Object Versions:** The file will not be visible initially.
+Use the **"Show versions"** toggle switch to reveal all versions of all objects, including delete markers.
+3.  **Identify and Select the Delete Marker:** Find the `accidentally_deleted_file.csv` object.
+You will see two entries for it: the actual previous version and a delete marker.
+Select **only the delete marker**.
+4.  **Permanently Delete the Marker:** Use the "Delete" action to permanently remove the selected delete marker.
+This action, when applied to a specific version ID (like a delete marker's), is permanent and cannot be undone.
+5.  **Verify Restoration:** Once the marker is gone, the previous version of the file automatically becomes the current version again.
+Turn off the "Show versions" toggle to confirm the file is now visible in the standard bucket view.

+### Step 2: Execution via AWS Management Console

+The following steps were performed in the `us-east-1` region using the AWS Console.

+1.  **Navigate to the Bucket and Show Versions:**
+    *   Navigated to the **S3** service dashboard.
+    *   Clicked on the bucket named `cmtr-zdv1y551-s3-rfuv-bucket-791277`.
+    *   At the top of the object list, toggled the **Show versions** switch to the **on** position.

+2.  **Find and Identify the Delete Marker:**
+    *   The object list now showed all versions.
+    *   Located the two entries for `accidentally_deleted_file.csv`.
+One had "Delete marker" in the "Type" column.
+The other was the previous version of the file.

+3.  **Delete the Delete Marker:**
+    *   Selected the radio button next to the `accidentally_deleted_file.csv` entry that was identified as the **Delete marker**.
+It is critical to select only this one entry.
+    *   Clicked the **Delete** button.

+4.  **Confirm Permanent Deletion:**
+    *   A new screen appeared asking to confirm the permanent deletion of the object.
+    *   In the text box, typed `Permanently delete`.
+    *   Clicked the **Delete objects** button.
+    *   A confirmation banner appeared at the top, indicating the delete marker was successfully removed.

+### Step 3: Verification

+1.  **Turn Off "Show Versions":**
+    *   In the S3 bucket view, toggled the **Show versions** switch back to the **off** position.
+2.  **Confirm File is Restored:**
+    *   Observed the object list in the standard view.
+    *   Confirmed that the file `accidentally_deleted_file.csv` is now visible, indicating it has been successfully restored.